-Finland is one of the 27 EU Member States and has 14 representatives in the European Parliament.
+Finland joined the European Union on 1 January 1995.
+Finland is now one of the 27 EU Member States.
+Finland has 14 representatives in the European Parliament.
 The ministers in the Finnish Government are also part of the Council of the European Union.
-Finland has a representative in the European Commission.
+Finland has a representative in the European Commission as well.

 When it comes to EU policy, Finland wants to see a globally strong and well-functioning European Union that promotes the security, wellbeing and economic interests of its Member States and citizens.
 Finland is an active, reliable and solution-oriented Member State that works constructively and proactively and takes initiative to advance its objectives.